 One shop was moved to Dearborn, MI along with the Wright house at 7 Hawthorn St. Another shop still remains in Dayton at its original location, while the others have been demolished.

-Many sources state that the first Wright Brothers bike shop was located in the structure that later became the Gem City Ice Cream building, which was demolished in 2022.
-But an article by Matt Yanney shows that this is not the case.
+Some have also stated that the first Wright Brothers bike shop was located in the structure that later became the Gem City Ice Cream building, which was demolished in 2022.

-In 1893 the brothers moved to 1034 West Third Street, where the name of their company changed to the Wright Cycle Company.
+In 1893, the brothers moved to 1034 West Third Street where the name of their company changed to the Wright Cycle Company.

 The brothers’ fourth shop is the one that still stands at 22 South Williams St. This is where they worked from 1895 to 1897, and where their business evolved in a couple of different ways that affected their forays into aviation.

-First, they began selling their own brand of bicycles, “which gave the brothers the mechanical experience and financial resources necessary to began their experiments into powered human flight.”
 It was also while working in this shop when “the Wrights’ passive interest in flying turned to active research and development.”
 At this point they also operated a downtown branch store at 23 W 2nd St, which closed in 1896.

 They moved to their fifth shop, located at 1127 West Third Street, in 1897, and this is the famous one that was moved away from Dayton.